 - Keep up on your laundry, nothing is worse than having a power outage and you need clean underwear, etc.

-- Consider starching and ironing your own dress shirts
+- Consider learning how to starch and iron your own dress shirts

 - Save money and make your own laundry detergent: Laundry Detergent by Linda